IntelRealSense/librealsense/readme.md

 # librealsense

-A cross-platform library for capturing data with the RealSense F200 (IVCAM 1.0, 1.5) and RealSense R200 (DS4).
+A cross-platform library for capturing data from the RealSense F200, SR300 (IVCAM 1.0, 1.5) and RealSense R200 (DS4) cameras.
 This effort is aimed at supporting prototyping efforts on new platforms and form-factors (robots, drones, VR, etc).
-This repository hosts both the source-code and binary releases.

-Dependency management for GLFW3 and libusb-1.0 is done manually at the moment (see the corresponding sections below), pending the creation of installer scripts to automate the process.
+Dependency management for GLFW3 (example apps) and libusb-1.0 is performed through manual steps that are enumerated as part of this readme file.

 **NB:** On Linux, the libusb/libuvc backend has been deprecated in favor of the V4L2 backend.